jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

       (C) by a pre-1990 forest land allocation plan; or (iv) fails to notify the EPA of a matter that is required to be notified under section 112; or (v) fails to notify the EPA, within the time required, of a matter required to be notified under section 84(2)(b) or 192(3).
-(2) Every person who is convicted of an offence against subsection (1) is liable on summary conviction,— (a) the first time the person is convicted of that offence, to a fine not exceeding $8,000:
+(2) Every person who is convicted of an offence against subsection (1) is liable on conviction,— (a) the first time the person is convicted of that offence, to a fine not exceeding $8,000:
   (b) the second time the person is convicted of that offence, to a fine not exceeding $16,000:
   (c) on every subsequent occasion that the person is convicted of that offence, to a fine not exceeding $24,000.

 ### 130 Offence for breach of section 99
-Every person to whom section 99(1) applies who knowingly acts in contravention of section 99 commits an offence and is liable on summary conviction to—
+Every person to whom section 99(1) applies who knowingly acts in contravention of section 99 commits an offence and is liable on conviction to—
   (a) imprisonment for a term not exceeding 6 months; or (b) a fine not exceeding $15,000; or
   (c) both.